Macpac Duolight Tent Review | The Tent That Keeps On Giving

 Macpac as a whole is striving to become more sustainable by introducing recycled products, using Bluesign-approved fabrics, incorporating fair trade materials, and maintaining their commitment to producing durable, high-quality gear.

-Although it would be great to see Macpac developing more recycled content in their tents, built with the same ingenuity to ensure longevity, they just aren’t quite there yet.
+It would be great to see Macpac developing more recycled content in their tents, built with the same ingenuity to ensure longevity, they just aren’t quite there yet.

 If you would rather have a tent built with sustainability at the forefront, we recommend looking into the Nemo Dagger OSMO.
 It’s one of the only tents you’ll find made with 100% recycled materials and also has the quality to back it up.
 If we were looking for another 3-season tent, this is the one we would buy.